Azure/Copilot-For-Security/Plugins/Community Based Plugins/Microsoft Defender XDR Custom Plugin Scenarios/MDE Attack Surface Reduction (ASR)/Readme.md

 - **GetASREventCountWithinTimeframe**: Fetches a count of ASR events within the specified timeframe
 - **GetASREventsForDevice**: Fetches a count of ASR events for a specified device name or device ID
 - **GetASREventsForFile**: Fetches a count of ASR events for a specified file name
-- **GetASRBlockedEvents**: Fetches a count of the top 25 ASR ASR blocked events
+- **GetASRBlockedEvents**: Fetches a count of the top 25 ASR blocked events
 - **GetASRAuditedEvents**: Fetches a count of the top 25 ASR audited events
 - **GetASREventsByCategory**: Fetches a count of ASR events grouped by category and day